DSS colitis - Dextran sulfate sodium (DSS for colitis)

 DSS Colitis, Photo - distal colon H&E staining when given mice 3% DSS in drinking water for 7 days

 The DSS is supplied as the sodium salt and is stabilised by a small addition of phosphate salts.
 DSS is stable indefinitely when stored in well sealed containers at room temperature.
 A certificate of analysis is supplied with each batch.
-The molecular weight range, sulphur content, moisture etc are carefully controlled.
+The molecular weight range, sulfur content, moisture etc are carefully controlled.

-Dextran sulphate sodium (DSS) with a mol. wt. of approx. 40000 when administered orally in the drinking water has been found to induce colitis in experimental animals.
+Dextran sulfate sodium (DSS) with a mol. wt. of approx. 40000 when administered orally in the drinking water has been found to induce colitis in experimental animals.
 Concentrations from 2 to 5% have been used and symptoms develop within one week.
 The recommended concentrations of DSS for mice are 2.5-3.5% and this will depend, eg. on the strain, age and sex of the animals.
 For rats somewhat higher concentrations may be required 3.5-5%.
 It will also depend on whether your study requires a milder onset of colitis or a more aggresive response.

 Reference: A-C. Bylund-Fellenius, E.Landström, L-G.Axelsson and T.Midtvedt,Microb.Ecol.,1994:7;207.